Table of contents

 Domains

 After the data you can define in which domain each variable will be part of, those variables are the ones that will remain after the compilation is finished.
+The domain knowledge will then be used by solvers.

 Every variable that will end up in the compiled model must be defined, you can use the "for" iteration like in the constraints to define compound variables.